Exchanging a foreign driver’s licence in Belgium

 Taking the Belgian theory and driving tests

-To get a Belgian driving licence, you may need to pass both a theoretical exam and practical driving test at an official test centre, although driving lessons can be taken at any school of your choice.
+To get a Belgian driving licence, certain nationalities are required to pass both a theoretical exam and practical driving test at an official test centre, although driving lessons can be taken at any school of your choice.
 You can find all the local test centres in Belgium where you can take the test in French and Dutch.

 You first need to pass the theory test, which can be taken from age 17.
 If you don’t speak French, Dutch or German, some driving schools in Belgium run theory classes in English (usually for a fee).
-If you want to then take the test in English, you can book to go on a special day to the test centre in Schaerbeek, Brussels, where the questions are translated.
+If you then want to take the test in English, you can also book to go on a special day to the test centre in Schaerbeek, Brussels, where the questions are translated.
 Some complain that their success is dependent on the ability of the translator, so lots of study helps; you can find study books (translated into English) and online courses to help.
-To request to take the test in English, the waiting times vary but can be up to a month.
+To request to take the test in English, the waiting times vary but can be up to a month, so book early.

-The basic test costs EUR 15, or EUR 50 if you require a translator, while the driving test costs around EUR 30–50+, depending on what you require.
+You should bring your ID and fee money to the exam, and you will also be requested to take an eye test if you pass.
+The basic theory test costs EUR 15, or EUR 50 if you require a translator, while the driving test costs around EUR 30–50+, depending on what you require.
 See a list of prices in French or Dutch.
-You should bring your ID and money for the fee, and will also be requested to take an eye test if you pass.

 To practise driving, you have two options: you can either nominate a guide (who must meet certain conditions, such as a minimum of eight years of driving experience) to be in the car, or you can undertake 20 hours of driving lessons at a school.